- Prof. William Burrows, University of Washington, Seattle

 State machine diagram is a critical design model for event-driven systems.
 Well-designed state machine shows accurately the essential states of objects as well as the triggers of state change, which facilitates the development of error-free state machine.

 Model how a protocol works, with protocol state machine.
-Both behavioral and protocol state machines are supported.
+Both behavioral and protocol state machines are supported in the UML tool.

 Increase readability of diagram with different kinds of connector routing styles — curve, oblique, rectilinear, round-oblique and round-rectilinear.